Small Talk (1929 film)

-Small Talk is a 1929 Our Gang short comedy film directed by Robert F. McGowan.
+Small Talk is a 1929 American Our Gang comedy short film directed by Robert McGowan.
 Produced by Hal Roach and released to theaters by Metro-Goldwyn-Mayer, it was the 86th entry in the Our Gang series to be released, and the first to be made with sound.

 Plot

 The gang are all orphans, hoping to be adopted by nice families where "spinach is not on the menu".
 Wheezer, the youngest child, gets adopted by a wealthy couple, while his older sister Mary Ann does not.
 The gang all comes to visit Wheezer in his new home, setting off an alarm that causes the police and the fire department to come over.
-At that time, Wheezer's new mother and father decide to adopt Mary Ann as well.
+At that time, Wheezer's new mother decides to adopt Mary Ann as well.
 The couple's friends all each adopt a child as well; even Farina is adopted by the maid at Wheezer's new home.
+At the end, Pete the Pup turns on Miss Eddy's player piano and sits listening to "There's a Rainbow 'Round My Shoulder".

+Production order

+Released on May 18, 1929, Small Talk (production #89) was preceded in production by the final entry with no dialogue, Saturday's Lesson (production #88), which was released five-and-a-half months later, on November 9.
+The entry produced after Small Talk, Railroadin' (production #90), was released on June 18.